Follow Italianism

 Foreigners in Rome: who they are, where they come from and how they live in the Italian capital | Photo: My Guide Rome

-The town of Roma, a traditional gateway for immigrants to Italy, has seen its foreign resident population nearly double in the last two decades.
-According to a new report by the Lazio Migration Observatory, published by the IDOS Study Center, the number rose from around 180 in 2001 to almost 355 in 2025.
-Even so, the Italian capital faces challenges in retaining this population in the long term.
+The city of Rome, a traditional gateway for immigrants to Italy, has seen its resident foreign population almost double in the last two decades.
+According to a new report from the Lazio Migration Observatory, released by the IDOS Center for Studies, the number has increased from approximately 180 in 2001 to almost 355 in 2025.
+Even so, the Italian capital faces challenges in retaining this population permanently.

-Currently, Roma It has the largest foreign population among Italian cities, representing 187 nationalities.
+Currently, Rome has the largest foreign population among Italian cities, with representation from 187 nationalities.
 The largest groups are Romanians (74), followed by Filipinos (38), Bangladeshis (33), Chinese (17), and Ukrainians (14).
-The Latin American, Asian, and African presence is also significant, with Peruvians, Indians, Nigerians, and Moroccans standing out.
+The Latin American, Asian, and African presence is also significant, with Peruvians, Indians, Nigerians, and Moroccans being particularly prominent.

 Profile in transformation